VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.8.1v2 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.

 #### MS.EXO.8.2v2 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.

 #### MS.EXO.8.3v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.

 #### MS.EXO.8.4v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.

 ## 9. Attachment File Type